 Our recommendations: The best toilets for your RV

 In short, stay away from the cheap plastic sinks and toilets because they degrade too quickly, and they just look cheap because they are.
 If you’re buying a new model motorhome or trailer, consider upgrading your purchase with modifications, and if you’re remodeling an RV skip the “manufacturers recommended equipment list” and install ceramic or stainless equipment.
+I cover this topic in more depth in my guide on remodeling your RV bathroom.

 Dumping the onboard RV propane tank